The NIS (Network and Information Systems) Regulations 2018 apply to two main groups: DSPs and OES (operators of essential services) in the UK.

 When mitigating identified risks, DSPs must take into consideration:

 - DSPs are also expected to establish appropriate policies.

 - Compliance with international standards.

-The most effective way for DSPs to meet compliance requirements is to implement a cyber resilience programme that encompasses effective information security and business continuity measures, as well as establish incident response measures.
+An effective way for DSPs to meet their compliance requirements is to implement a cyber resilience programme that encompasses information security and business continuity measures, as well as establish incident response measures.